Comment on page

 Recommended level design books... other than this one

-We generally don't recommend any pre-2000s level design book.
+- We generally don't recommend any pre-2000s level design book.
 A lot has changed in 20+ years.
 The game industry and culture is very different, not to mention the tools, workflow, and language.

 Generalist books approach level design as one aspect of a much larger design problem.
 These types of books are usually written by academics who have studied this topic from multiple angles.

 If you are more of a big picture type of thinker, or if you're suspicious of the game industry, then these are the books for you.

-A Game Design Vocabulary (2014) by Anna Anthropy and Naomi Clark is a robust all-in-one introductory game design textbook with streamlined game design language and several good chapters relating to platformer level design.
+- A Game Design Vocabulary (2014) by Anna Anthropy and Naomi Clark is a robust all-in-one introductory game design textbook with streamlined game design language and several good chapters relating to platformer level design.
 Probably the best 2D level design book.
-Great for a junior high / high school / teenager with an interest in game or level design but might not know where to start.
+Great for a junior high / high school / teenager with an interest in game or level design but who might not know where to start.

 Industry books are written by working level designers who have shipped some 3D AAA action shooter games.
 They tend to have a narrower focus than generalist academics, zooming-in on specific techniques and situations.
 For beginners, this will seem better than non-industry academic philosophers.

-To become this specific, there is a price -- these books must make a lot of assumptions about game genre and audience, and they rarely imagine any larger overarching theory.
-It reads like a pile of do's and don'ts.
+To become this specific, there is a price -- these books must make a lot of assumptions about genre and audience, and they rarely imagine any larger overarching theory.
+It often reads like a pile of random do's and don'ts.
 But if your creative goals match the industry's, then you'll find a lot of useful advice here.

-Hows and Whys of Level Design (2008) by Sjoerd "Hourences" De Jong is among the best 3D level design books available, though a bit dogmatic and Unreal 3 specific, and so some of it has aged rather poorly since 2008.
-However, De Jong is an experienced industry developer who has built lots of 3D levels, and much of that work experience shows through in this book's straightforward advice and tailored examples.
-Note that De Jong is more of a classical golden age level designer, so you should familiarize yourself with the history of the level designer, or else his fascination with low poly construction might not make any sense.
+- Hows and Whys of Level Design (2008) by Sjoerd "Hourences" De Jong is among the best 3D level design books available, though some of it has aged poorly since 15+ years ago.
+Yet De Jong is an experienced industry developer who has built lots of 3D levels, and much of that work experience reflects his straightforward advice and examples.
+Given the book's age, familiarize yourself with the history of the level designer, or else De Jong's golden age fascination with low poly construction might not make sense.

 Understanding the basics of real world architecture is useful for level design.